zincware/rdkit2ase/docs/source/index.rst

 molify Documentation
 ====================

-**molify** - molecular structure conversion between RDKit, ASE, and NetworkX
+**molify** - molecular structure interface with RDKit, ASE, Packmol and NetworkX

 The molify package provides tools to convert molecular structures between RDKit_, ASE_ and NetworkX_.
+Furthermore, it provides a python interface for building periodic simulation boxes using Packmol_.

 - RDKit is a versatile and popular cheminformatics library.

 - ASE allows interfacing with a wide range of atomistic simulation codes and reads/writes many file formats.

 - NetworkX is designed for the creation, manipulation, and study of complex networks.

+- Packmol is a tool for building initial configurations for molecular dynamics simulations.

 Key Features
 ------------